Burj Khalifa is the most iconic building in Dubai, UAE.

 Now, walk to the Mall through an air-conditioned overpass.
 This walk takes approximately 15 minutes.

-You will have to go through the Mall and reach the Lower Ground Floor (LG).
+You must go through the Mall and reach the Lower Ground Floor (LG).

-The Ticket Office to Burj Khalifa is on the Lower Ground floor near the Subway Sandwich Restaurant.
+The Ticket Office to Burj Khalifa is near the Subway Sandwich Restaurant on the Lower Ground floor.

-Important: We recommend you buy Burj Khalifa tickets online, much in advance – you save time, money and also avoid last-minute surprises.
+Important: We recommend you buy Burj Khalifa tickets online, much in advance – you save time money and avoid last-minute surprises.

 Burj Khalifa timings

-Burj Khalifa opens at 9 am and closes at 11 pm, all through the week.
+Burj Khalifa opens at 9 am and closes at 11 pm throughout the week.

 The last entry is 45 minutes before closing.

-Non-prime hour rates apply from 9 am to 3.30 pm, and 6.30 pm to 11 pm, and from 4 pm to 6 pm prime hour rates apply on the tickets.
+Non-prime hour rates apply from 9 am to 3.30 pm, 6.30 pm to 11 pm, and 4 pm to 6 pm; prime hour rates apply on the tickets.

 The prime hours are also known as the sunset hours.